-For self-employed people, Social Security taxes work a bit differently than an employee.
+Self-employed Social Security works a bit differently than for an employee.
 An employee pays on his or her portion of Social Security taxes.
 On your paycheck you see that your employer has withheld a portion of your pay, and sent it to the IRS.
 They have also paid their portion of these taxes.
 All without any action required on your behalf.

-However, as a business owner paying Social Security taxes for yourself, you pay these taxes for yourself and also as your own employer.
+However, as a self-employed person paying into Social Security, you pay these taxes for yourself and also as your own employer.
 That is because you are essentially the employee and the employer at the same time.
 In both cases, you are the one doing the withholding.
 Here’s another key difference: you get to deduct the employer-equivalent portion of these taxes when you are figuring out what your gross income is.
 To be clear, this deduction reduces your income, not your earnings.
 As a result it will only affect the amount of income tax that you pay.

 The analysis below shows a high earner, currently age 40, who is expected to have a benefit of about $90,000 per year at her full retirement age of 67.

-Strategy for Maximizing Social Security taxes if you are Self-Employed
+Strategy for paying into Social Security if you are self-employed

 It may seem like a simple assumption that paying lower taxes (in general!) is best.
 Many of us can fall into the mindset of deduct, deduct, deduct away like there is no tomorrow!